rgnewsroom/coveritlive/README.md

 #### Pre-populate

+**This part is not always necessary but helpful to get the feel of CoveritLive before the event starts.**

 Via the search icon in the top-right corner, find at least 5 tweets of pre-game coverage (e.g., tweets from the sports staff ) consisting of the stories in today’s newspaper and/or any other relevant information:

 ![search](https://cloud.githubusercontent.com/assets/218624/4510993/0a902746-4b30-11e4-8045-4e5db7ad84aa.png)